redpanda-data/deployment-automation/ansible/redpanda/cluster/README.md

 > will disable TLS).

 Before running these steps, verify that the `hosts.ini` file contains the correct information for your infrastructure.
-This will be automatically populated if using the terraform steps above.

 1. `ansible-playbook --private-key <your_private_key> -i hosts.ini -v ansible/provision-node.yml`